zloedi/radical_rumble/README.md

 1. Open `RadicalRumbleUnity` project with Unity.
 Any version of Unity should work.
 2. Make a build, setting it to point to `BuildUnity/` as target directory.
-3. Open the `Code/game.sln` solution in Visual Studiol
+3. Open the `Code/game.sln` solution in Visual Studio.
 4. Build the `game_unity` project.

 The game assembly depends on some Unity assemblies and looks for them at `BuildUnity/RadicalRumble_Data/Managed`